 - Braces limit access to the full tooth surface:

-As your teeth move into new positions, surfaces that were previously hidden may become more visible.
-Whitening too early could leave some newly exposed enamel unbleached, leading to inconsistencies in colour once the full smile is revealed. - Stains can build up more easily:
+As your teeth move into new positions, surfaces that were previously covered may become more visible.
+Whitening too early could leave the newly exposed tooth surfaces unbleached, leading to inconsistencies in colour once the full smile is revealed. - Stains can build up more easily:

 Orthodontic appliances make cleaning trickier, especially around small spaces.
 Even with good oral hygiene, plaque and food particles can cause some areas to darken more than others.
 This uneven staining can affect how teeth respond to whitening. - Some areas may respond to whitening differently:

-During treatment, some people experience changes in tooth sensitivity.
-This may influence how effectively different parts of the tooth enamel lighten with teeth whitening products.
-A dentist can help identify whether your enamel is ready for safe whitening. - Resin attachments on aligners don’t whiten:
+During treatment, some patients experience changes in tooth sensitivity.
+This may influence how effectively different parts of the tooth surfaces lighten with teeth whitening products.
+A dentist can help identify whether your teeth are ready for safe whitening. - Resin attachments on aligners don’t whiten:

 With clear aligners, small tooth-coloured attachments are often bonded to the teeth to help with movement.
 These resin materials don’t lighten with whitening products and may stand out if whitening is done before they are removed. - Sensitivity can increase when whitening during treatment: